jprknight/Office365FiddlerExtension/docs/index.md

 This Fiddler Extension is an Office 365 centric parser to efficiently troubleshoot Office 365 client application connectivity and functionality.

 ### Functionality Breakdown
-[x] Colourisation of sessions.
-Add column 'Elapsed Time'.
-Add column 'Response Server'.
-Add column 'Session Type'.
-Add column 'Host IP'.
-Add column 'Authentication'.
+* Colourisation of sessions -- Think traffic lights, with some extras.
+** Red -- Something red is really broken, start here first.
+** Black -- Something might be broken, but these may not be the underlying cause.
+** Orange -- Something which may be a concern, see Session Analysis on the response inspector for details.
+** Blue -- False positive detected, most prominiently HTTP 502's, see Session Analysis on the response inspector for details.
+** Green -- Nothing bad detected.

-Add an 'Office 365' response inspector tab. - Look for Session Analysis, for helpful information on any given session.
+* Add an 'Office 365' response inspector tab. - Look for Session Analysis, for helpful information on any given session.
-Add an 'Office 365' menu to turn off/on extension and extension features.
+* Add an 'Office 365' menu to turn off/on extension and extension features.

+* Add column 'Elapsed Time' -- The roundtrip time for the request/response.
+* Add column 'Response Server' -- What kind of device / server responded to the request.
+* Add column 'Session Type' -- What kind of session was detected.
+* Add column 'Host IP' -- IP address of the device / server which responded.
+* Add column 'Authentication' -- Authentication details detected in the session.

 ### How to Use the Extension?